Explaining Contingencies, Variances, and Change Orders

 Variances and Change Orders Are Not a Replacement for a Good Sales Process

-The best offense is always a good defense, and that's where your upfront processes come in.
-At the end of the day, your sales and preconstruction process's main goal is to estimate the project as closely as possible to the finishing price.
+The best offense is always a good defense, and that’s where your upfront processes come in.
+At the end of the day, your sales and preconstruction process's main goal are to estimate the project as closely as possible to the finishing price.

 And while tactics like variances, variance logs, and change orders help account for situations where costs exceed the estimate, they aren’t a blank cheque.
 You still need to be accountable and transparent to clients about the financial details of their remodel and aim to minimize additional costs where possible.

-It all comes down to setting the right alignments at the start of the client relationship.
+At the end of the day, it all comes down to setting the right alignments at the start of the client relationship.
 Building a solid estimate that properly aligns the scope of the work with the right cost - and properly communicating the process for changes during the project - are key elements to managing your client's expectations and ensuring a smoother outcome.

 I created the BUILD AND PROFIT SYSTEM to help remodelers and custom home builders like you run profitable businesses by implementing rock-solid systems that help ensure you aren't bearing the financial burden for all the possible variances and changes that can happen on a jobsite.